turtlemonvh/turtlemonvh.github.io/content/blog-redirect-via-aws.md

 Title: HTTP redirects via AWS API Gateway and Lambda
 Date: 2019-05-25 18:00
-Tags: api, dns, aws-api-gateway, aws-lambda
+Tags: api, dns, aws-api-gateway, aws-lambda, this-blog
 Status: published

 > This article is a bit messy since I'm experimenting with less editing to get content out a little faster for smaller projects.
 Feedback on the value of this format would be helpful, e.g. if it is too messy to be coherent / useful.